Find and compare the best freelance software for your small business — from organization tools, to finance tools, and more.

-HoneyBook also offers more branding customization, so if showing your brand is important to your presentation, then HoneyBook is your best bet for freelancer proposals.
+HoneyBook also offers more branding customization, so if showing your brand is important to your presentation, then using HoneyBook’s proposal software is your best bet for custom, seamless freelance proposals.

 Known for its free tier (where you can serve one active client at a time), and its ready-made contracts written by the Freelancers Union, AND.CO is a great option when it comes to smoothly onboarding your clients – especially if you don’t have a lot to start out with.

-Once you land the client, there can be a lot of details to sort out… documents, links, and folders are exchanged, additional people are added to the communications, and if you’re not exceedingly detailed and careful (and if you don’t have a system worked out for organizing things efficiently), you may find yourself accidentally losing track of stuff, working with the wrong revision, forgetting a certain included file – or worse.
+Once you land the client, there can be a lot of details to sort out… documents, links, and folders are exchanged, and additional people are added to communications.
+If you’re not exceedingly detailed and careful (and if you don’t have a system worked out for organizing things efficiently), you may find yourself accidentally losing track of stuff, working with the wrong revision, forgetting a certain included file – or worse.

 Fortunately for you, there are a few great freelance software tools that solve this very problem.